Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 GVL_TcUnit.NumberOfInitializedTestSuites := GVL_TcUnit.NumberOfInitializedTestSuites + 1;
 GVL_TcUnit.TestSuiteAddresses[GVL_TcUnit.NumberOfInitializedTestSuites] := THIS;
 ```
 As memory allocation is static in the Plc, array size is also fixed.
 (I'm ignoring the `__NEW` operator here.)
-That's why this implementation needs to define a maximum size to reserves an array which can hold enough elements for the application.
+That's why this implementation needs to define a maximum size to reserve an array which can hold enough elements for the application.
 If you go over that size, you will have problems.

 A last point to take into account is that online changes can add, move and remove instances.
 The code should be able to handle this.
 References and pointers can become invalid after an online change, while interfaces are automatically adapted by TwinCAT.